This week’s spotlight is on Julia Kuhn, a travel SLP who became a blogger/online entrepreneur and launched the popular site: The Traveling Traveler.

 When did you start your business?

-I started my blog in November of 2015 and formed a business officially in August of 2017.
+I started my blog, The Traveling Traveler, in November of 2015.
+I officially formed a business in August of 2017.

 Where did you get the idea The Traveling Traveler?